 Social media can be a great tool to get to know other moms.

-And if you already know people from the neighborhood or your kid’s school, friending them on Facebook really helps to match names to faces…it’s honestly like virtual name tags for the next time you see them.
-I’m terrible at remembering names and this was a lifesaver.
+And if you already know people from the neighborhood or your kid’s school, friending them on Facebook really helps to match names to faces…it’s like virtual name tags for the next time you see them.
+I’m terrible at remembering names, so this is a lifesaver.

 Plus, you can ask them how their kid’s baseball game was or how their dog is feeling now or get details from their Disney trip the next time you see them in person.

-Pay attention for the deal breakers and walk away if the relationship isn’t going to work for you.
+Pay attention to the deal breakers and walk away if the relationship isn’t going to work for you.

 9. Some Deal Breakers:

 There are some deal breakers to look out for when you’re searching for Mom Friends.
 Not every friendly mom you meet is right for you.
-Even if they’re super nice.
+Even if they’re super kind.

 Someone is judging someone.
 No thanks.